SanCraftDev/Debian-Setup/README.md

-# Debian 10 Buster Setup
+# Debian 10/11 Buster/Bullseye Setup for amd64/x64_86 Systems - most working on other Systems too (like Raspberry Pi)

 **Please run everything as root User (run `su` and than enter your root password)** **Please run every Command for its own**